We’re listening – what users of our services have told us

 As a new service (we’ve just celebrated our second birthday) Independent Mental Health Advocacy (IMHA) has been keen to learn more about the experience of people who’ve been in contact with us.

 The IMHA client survey was developed in 2016 and between January and July 2017 we have received 29 completed surveys.
-The survey is available and a hard copy is provided to all consumers at the completion of our support.
+The and a hard copy is provided to all consumers at the completion of our support.

 The majority of consumers told us they strongly agreed that: